 After a thorough health evaluation, the clinic medical staff will develop a comprehensive plan for your child based on the causes underlying his or her abnormal cholesterol or blood pressure.
 For some, the plan includes a weight-loss component that incorporates heart healthy eating and exercise.
 In many children, when weight comes down, so does bad cholesterol and blood pressure.
 In addition to diet and exercise planning, the clinic offers long-term follow-up and routine monitoring of cholesterol levels, triglycerides, blood pressure and other important health indicators.

 Successful treatment usually involves a lifetime commitment to healthy eating habits and exercise.
 In some cases, cholesterol-lowering medications or other medications for secondary illnesses may be incorporated.
-In children without a secondary illness, treatment with medication is typically secondary to making important lifestyle changes that will reduce your child’s risk for atherosclerosis while increasing stamina and helping him or her feel healthier and leaner.

 The best approach is to make family-wide changes in eating and exercise.
 This makes change easier for your child; and often, multiple members of the family can benefit from making healthy changes, too.
 Utilizing different eating and activity plans for each family member can leave some children feeling singled out or isolated, making already difficult lifestyle changes even more so.